sagemath/sage/pkgs/sagemath-mcqd/README.rst

 This pip-installable source distribution ``sagemath-mcqd`` is a small optional distribution for use with ``sagemath-standard``.

-It provides a Cython interface to the ``mcqd`` library for the purpose of computing graph (iso/auto)morphisms.
+It provides a Cython interface to the ``mcqd`` library, providing a fast exact algorithm for finding a maximum clique in an undirected graph.